Managing home care agencies — expectations, quality, and turnover

 Each difficult situation teaches you something.
 If the first agency couldn't meet your parent's needs, the next one you interview will know more about what to ask.
 If a particular caregiver didn't work, you have better language for describing what kind of person would work.
 If your parent's needs are escalating faster than you expected, you might learn that you need to plan for the next transition sooner than you thought.
 Frustration is information.

 The goal isn't perfect care.
 Home care is imperfect by nature.
 The goal is care that's good enough: reliable, respectful, attentive to your parent's dignity, and honest about what it can and can't provide.
 When you find that, you'll know it.
-And you'll hold onto it, knowing that it's fragile and temporary, like most valuable things in life.
+And you'll hold onto it, knowing that it's temporary, like most good arrangements in caregiving.